teldridge11/pong/README.md

 # pong

-Pygame version of the arcade classic Snake
+Pygame version of the arcade classic Pong

 Requirements: